 - Security for the amount of money in dispute, and

 - Other interim measures such as the appointment of a receiver.

 The court may also set aside any award made if it is proven that the Arbitrator has been guilty of misconduct or there is evidence of other impropriety surrounding the proceedings or award.

-In matters of international arbitration, the procedures, duties and powers of the arbitrator and circumstances where the national court may be involved in the process are as set out in the International Arbitration Law (101/87) unless the parties have previously agreed otherwise.
-Where the parties have agreed to use a different procedural law any ‘gaps’ in it will be filled by the provisions of Law (101/87), which is closely modelled on the UNCITRAL Model Law.
+In matters of international arbitration, the procedures, duties and powers of the arbitrator and circumstances where the national court may be involved in the process are as set out in Law (101/87) unless the parties have previously agreed otherwise.
+Where the parties have agreed to use a different procedural law any ‘gaps’ in it will be filled by the provisions of Law (101/87).
 Irrespective of the procedural law chosen, mandatory provisions of Cyprus law must be followed.
 The national courts can also issue interim orders in support of the arbitration proceedings.

-In Cyprus, mediation is a purely voluntary process.
-It offers a confidential low cost procedure through which disputing parties can attempt to reach a binding agreement.
-It is less popular for use in resolving commercial disputes since the outcome is linked to the specific interests and appetite for resolution of the relevant parties rather than any application of law.
-It can, however, be a cost-effective way of organising and setting out the basics of the dispute ahead of any litigation.
+In Cyprus mediation is a purely voluntary process.
+It offers a confidential low-cost procedure through which disputing parties can attempt to reach a binding agreement.
+It is less popular for use in resolving commercial disputes since the outcome is linked to the specific interests and common sense of the relevant parties rather than any relevant law.
+It can, however, be a cost-effective way of organizing and setting out the basics of the dispute ahead of any litigation.
 EU Directive 2008/52/EC on mediation in commercial and civil matters has been transposed into Cyprus law via Law 159(I)/2012.

 This is not a popular option in Cyprus for dealing with commercial disputes.
 It is similar to mediation but involves an independent conciliator providing a non-binding opinion on possible terms for settling the dispute.
 If it is accepted it becomes a dispute resolution agreement.